zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 If the value is info for a proxy, the flag is `"#PROXY"`.
 Otherwise, some situation has happened and the flag is `"#ERROR` or `"#TRACEBACK"`.

 After sending result to the requestor, we are finally... not done.
 We loop back to wait for the next message coming in the same connection (line 107-112).
-Once a proxy object has opened a connection to the server process, the connection stays open ([BaseProxy._callmethod], lines 50-57, 63-69).
+Once a proxy object has opened a connection to the server process, the connection stays open ([BaseProxy], lines 50-57, 63-69).
 If we make multiple method calls on the proxy object, this connection is reused.

 The code suggests that thread in which `accept_connection` and `serve_client` run stays live until the server dies or the proxy object dies.
 When the server dies, `stop_event` is set (line 107).